CorpGlory/d3vue/README.md

 ## About CorpGlory Inc.
 The project developed by [CorpGlory Inc.](https://corpglory.com/), a company which provides high quality software development, data visualization, Grafana and monitoring consulting.

+See also https://chartwerk.io/ -- make your d3/vue visualisations reusable and run them in Grafana.

 Follow as on [__Twitter__](http://twitter.com/corpglory) and [__Instagram__](https://www.instagram.com/corpglory/)